isabella232/docs-13/docs/integrations/Algolia.md

 # Algolia

 !!!
 Hint ""
     All of Algolias indexing is not covered within our pricing plans, so you might create extra costs with a lot of indices or records.
 Algolias free community plan includes 10.000 records and 100.000 operations and you have to display their logo on your search results.
+Details [here](https://www.algolia.com/pricing)

+Algolia is a hosted full-text, numerical, and faceted search engine capable of delivering realtime results from the first keystroke.
+Algolia’s powerful API lets you quickly and seamlessly implement search within your websites and mobile applications.
+The search API powers billions of queries for thousands of companies every month, delivering relevant results in under 100ms anywhere in the world.

 ## Initial Setup